WECR

-WECR (1130 AM) is a radio station broadcasting an adult contemporary format.
-Licensed to Newland, NC, United States, it serves the Boone, NC area.
-The station is currently owned by Curtis Media Group.
-WECR broadcasts during the daytime only.
+WECR (1130 AM) was a radio station broadcasting an adult contemporary music format.
+Licensed to Newland, North Carolina, United States, it served the Boone, North Carolina, area.
+The station was owned by Curtis Media Group, through licensee High Country Adventures, LLC.

+WECR transmitted with 1,000 watts by day, using a non-directional antenna.
+Because 1130 kHz is a clear channel frequency reserved for Class A station WBBR in New York City, WECR was required to sign-off at night to avoid interference.

 History

 James T. Parker owned what was then called WJTP.

 Steve Rondinaro's Rondinaro Broadcasting purchased WJTP in 1996 and changed the letters to WECR.
 Rondinaro also started WECR-FM and added WXIT.
 Aisling bought these stations from Rondinaro as well as WATA and WZJS, owned by Highland Communications.
 Aisling went into receivership and George Reed of Media Services Group was appointed to manage the stations until a buyer was found.
 Later in the year, Curtis Media Group purchased the stations.

-On January 10, 2022, WECR changed their format from southern gospel to adult contemporary, branded as "Star 94.3" (simulcast on FM translator W232CW 94.3 FM Boone).
+On January 10, 2022, WECR changed formats from southern gospel to adult contemporary, branded as "Star 94.3" in reflection of its simulcast on FM translator W232CW (94.3) in Boone.

+WECR went silent in June 2024 after losing its transmitter site lease.
+The Federal Communications Commission cancelled the station’s license on July 21, 2025.